sprngr/recipes/2018-02-22-chicken-bok-choy-stir-fry.md

 # Chicken Bok Choy Stir Fry
-Any protein can be used here, but for the writeup I'm going with chicken.
+*Note: Any protein can be used here, but for the writeup I'm going with chicken.*

 ## Ingredients